Unboxed-Software/solana-course/content/token-swap.md

 Unlike the Token Program, there is no Solana-maintained deployment of the Token Swap Program.
 Rather, Solana provides [source code](https://github.com/solana-labs/solana-program-library/tree/master/token-swap/program) for the Token Swap Program as a reference implementation that you can fork and deploy yourself.
 You can also use a token swap program maintained by a third party organization you trust.
 Throughout this lesson, we'll be using the deployment maintained by Serum at address `SwaPpA9LAaLfeLi3a68M4DjnLqgtticKg6CnyNwgAC8`.

 Solana also maintains the `@solana/spl-token-swap` JS library.
 This library provides helper functions for interacting with a token swap program.
-Each helper function takes an argument representing a token swap program id.
+Each helper function takes an argument representing a token swap program ID.
 As long as the program you use accepts the Token Swap instructions, you can use the `@solana/spl-token-swap` library with it.

 ## Creating a Swap Pool